-Whole Wheat and Oat Carrot Muffins
+Freshly baked Whole Wheat Carrot Muffins on cooling rack.

-Since the muffins are spiced with turmeric, cinnamon, ginger and a pinch of black pepper they are also super flavourful.
+This carrot muffin recipe yields light, moist and tender muffins.
+They are lightly sweetened and since they are spiced with turmeric, cinnamon, ginger and a pinch of black pepper they are also super flavourful.
+Walnuts are added for some crunch and their nutritional benefits.

 Turmeric contains the active ingredient curcumin which has antioxidant and anti-inflammatory properties.
 What is especially appealing about curcumin is its ability to enhance the function of the liver to detoxify our bodies.